PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 3. The Scrum Team and its stakeholders inspect the results and adjust for the next Sprint.
 4. Repeat

 Scrum is simple.
 Try it as is and determine if its philosophy, theory, and structure help to achieve goals and create value.
-The Scrum framework is purposefully incomplete, only defining the parts required to implement Scrum theory.
+The Scrum framework is purposefully `incomplete`, only defining the parts required to implement Scrum theory.
 Scrum is built upon by the collective intelligence of the people using it.
 Rather than provide people with detailed instructions, the rules of Scrum guide their relationships and interactions.

 Various processes, techniques and methods can be employed within the framework.
 Scrum wraps around existing practices or renders them unnecessary.
 Scrum makes visible the relative efficacy of current management, environment, and work techniques, so that improvements can be made.
-___
+<details><summary>Questions</summary>

 #### Question:
 What is Scrum?
 (choose the best answer)